 A peregrine falcon and a bald eagle are among the diverse birds on exhibit.
 We didn't realize until we chatted with Superintendent Johnson just how lucky we were to be able to observe a stately bald eagle.
-There are only two... places in America where you can see a bald eagle in captivity, he said.
+There are only two places in America where you can see a bald eagle in captivity, he said.
 Lawrence suffered a broken wing as a chick when he fell from his nest during a severe storm.
 The wing had to be amputated, leaving the eagle unable to fly and hunt for food.
-Lawrence plays a symbolic role in the Native American pow wow held each year at the Maine Wildlife Park (August 9 and 10 in 2014).Continue to 12 of 17 below.
+Lawrence plays a symbolic role in the Native American pow wow held each year at the Maine Wildlife Park (August 11 and 12 in 2018).

 Feed the Bears

 As you enter the Maine Wildlife Park from Route 26 in Gray, you'll see signs cautioning you not to feed the animals.
 The one exception?
 You can feed the bears.
 No, you can't feed them out of your hand, nor can you share the slice of wild Maine blueberry pie you couldn't finish at Cole Farms Restaurant: a Gray institution since 1952.
 Bring quarters to buy handfuls of food pellets from a machine, then toss them to the black bears.
 They seem to appreciate the snacks in a way no petting zoo goat ever did.